rafaelmorenoco/Crash-Injury-Dashboard-Frontend/pages/multiyear/index.md

               THEN make_date(ay.yr, 2, 28)
               ELSE make_date(ay.yr, d.start_month, d.start_day)
             END
-          -- Similarly for the end date.
+          -- Adjust for Feb 29 on the cycle end, and add one day for an inclusive range.
           AND c.REPORTDATE <
             CASE
               WHEN d.end_month = 2